Bioko: History

 In 1642, the Dutch East India Company established trade bases on the island without Portuguese consent.
 It temporarily centralized from there its slave trade in the Gulf of Guinea.
 The Portuguese appeared again on the island in 1648, replacing the Dutch Company with one of their own, also dedicated to slave trading and established in its neighbour island Corisco.

-Parallel with this establishment, the Bubi clans began the slow process of establishing the core of a new kingdom on the island, especially after the activity of some local chiefs such as Molambo (approx. 1700–1760).
+In parallel with this establishment, the Bubi clans began the slow process of building the core of a new kingdom on the island, especially through the activities of some local chiefs, such as Molambo (approx. 1700–1760).
 During a period when enslavement was increasing in the region, local clans abandoned their coastal settlements and settled in the safer hinterland.

 Under the 1778 Treaty of El Pardo, Portugal ceded Fernando Po, Annobón, and the Guinea coast, Río Muni, to Spain, which together form modern Equatorial Guinea.
 The treaty was signed by Queen Mary I of Portugal and King Charles III of Spain, in exchange for territory on the American continent.
 Spain mounted an expedition to Fernando Po, led by the Conde de Argelejos, who stayed for four months.
-In October 1778, Spain installed a governor on the island who stayed until 1780, when the Spanish mission left the island.
+In October 1778, Spain appointed a governor for the island, who remained until 1780, when the Spanish mission left.

 Chief Molambo was succeeded by another local leader, Lorite (1760–1810), who was succeeded by Lopoa (1810–1842).
-After abolishing the British Atlantic slave trade, from 1827 to 1843 the British leased bases at Port Clarence (modern Malabo) and San Carlos for the African Slave Trade Patrol.
+After abolishing the British Atlantic slave trade, the British leased bases at Port Clarence (modern Malabo) and San Carlos for the Preventive Squadron from 1827 to 1843.
 The settlement at Port Clarence (named after the Duke of Clarence) was constructed under the supervision of William Fitzwilliam Owen.
-He had previously mapped most of the coasts of Africa and was a zealous anti-slaver.
-During his three-year command, his forces detained 20 ships and liberated 2,500 slaves.
-The Mixed Commission Court was moved from Freetown, Sierra Leone, to Clarence to hasten the legal process of emancipating slaves liberated from slave ships.
+He had previously mapped most of Africa's coasts and was a zealous anti-slaver.
+During his three-year command, his forces detained 20 ships and liberated 2,500 enslaved people.
+The Mixed Commission Court was moved from Freetown, Sierra Leone, to Clarence to hasten the legal process of emancipating enslaved people liberated from slave ships.